buettner/private-prefetch-proxy/README.md

  - Requirements to define expected behavior: “a TPPP must hide the IP address of the prefetch requester”, what data can be logged, retention policy for those logs, etc.
  - Usage rules (e.g. abuse prevention).
- - Audits to assert that a TPPP is implementing the requirements and usage rules as specified.
+ - Potentially audits to assert that a TPPP is implementing the requirements and usage rules as specified.

 ## Other concerns or questions?